JoaquinFerman/VirtualWallet/README.md

 - Deposit: Input and enter an amount, which is directly added to the users account. (the purpose of this method is to have a fast way of getting money in the account, even though a thing like this doesnt make sense in a real wallet)
 - Transfer: Enter a valid account username and an amount, and if its all valid, the accion gets done.
 - Loans: Check ones active and defaulted loans, and request a custom loan. (for it to be active, an administrator must first approve it, and no more than one can be requested at a time)

+In the "Postman" directory there are instructions on how to make the requests in the forementioned tool, and the "Screenshots" one contains photos in the different screens of the app.